MR-Addict/packages-viewer/README.md

 # Packages Viewer

-This is a web app that for better view your [NPM](https://www.npmjs.com/) registry packages.
+This is a web app that for better view your [NPM](https://www.npmjs.com/) registry package dependencies.

 ## ToDos